 Might the actish feel of some occurrence itself constitute that event's activeness, or the agent's exercise of active control?
-The answer seems plainly to be negative.
-Indeed, as Ginet (1990: 9) appears to allow, an event with the indicated intrinsic quality might be brought about by direct stimulation of someone's brain, in the absence of any relevant desire or intention on the part of that person.
+Can an event's seeming to oneself to be one's performing an action suffice for its being so?
+This seems doubtful.
+As Ginet (1990: 9) allows, an event with the indicated intrinsic quality might be brought about by direct stimulation of someone's brain, in the absence of any relevant desire or intention on the part of that person.
 An occurrence produced in this way and in these circumstances would hardly seem to be an exercise of the subject's agency.

 McCann (1998: 180) holds that an agent's exercise of active control has two aspects: any basic action is a spontaneous, creative undertaking on the part of the agent, and it is intrinsically intentional.
-Again, the intentionality of a basic action is said to be a matter of its being intrinsically an occurrence that is meant, by the individual undergoing it, to be her doing.
-However, where intentionality is divorced from an appropriate causal production, it does not seem that it can, by itself, even partly constitute the exercise of active control.
-If intrinsic intentionality is at all possible, then it would seem possible for an event with this feature to be brought about in the manner and in roughly the circumstances (in the absence of any relevant desire or prior intention) just considered in discussing Ginet's view.
+Again, the intentionality of a basic action is said not to require any internal causal structure or external causal relation.
+It may be doubted that something's being done intentionally can be altogether divorced in this way from causation.
+Further, supposing that such intrinsic intentionality is possible, it would seem possible for an event with this feature to be brought about in the manner and in roughly the circumstances (in the absence of any relevant desire or prior intention) just considered in discussing Ginet's view.
 Again, such an occurrence, even if intrinsically something the individual undergoing which means to be an exercise of agency, hardly seems to be that.

 The other aspect of the control that is said to be exercised in basic action—the spontaneity or activeness of such an occurrence—thus appears to be the crucial one.
 This aspect, too, McCann holds, is intrinsic to basic actions, and he maintains that “it has a certain sui generis character that renders it incapable of being reduced to anything else” (1998: 185).